-You’ll want to keep this Instant Pot fruit infused water recipe nearby all summer long.
-Drink all the thyme lemon infused water you can!
+You’ll want to keep this Instant Pot thyme lemon infused water recipe nearby all summer long.
+Drink all the flavored water you can!

-Stay Hydrated with Homemade Pressure Cooker Infused Water!
+Stay Hydrated with Homemade Electric Pressure Cooker Infused Water!

 This lemon infused water recipe makes plain old water taste fancy and is just as good as those expensive flavored waters.